Property (QT) for 3-manifold groups: Property (QT) of relatively hyperbolic groups

 A group $H$ endowed with the {\it profinite topology} is a topological group so that the set of all finite index subgroups is a (close/open) neighborhood base of the identity.
 A subgroup $P$ is called \textit{separable} if it is closed in the profinite topology.
 Equivalently, it is the intersection of all finite index subgroups containing $P$.
 A group is called \textit{residually finite} if the trivial subgroup is closed.

 A maximal abelian subgroup of a residually finite group is separable (see \cite[Proposition~1]{Hamilton}).
 Note that a maximal elementary (i.e. virtually cyclic) group $E$ in a relatively hyperbolic group $H$ contains a maximal abelian group (of rank 1) as a finite index subgroup.
-If $H$ is residually finite, then $E$ is separable.
+If $H$ is residually finite, then $E$ as a finite union of closed subsets is closed and thus separable.

 {We will use the following corollary in the proof of Theorem \ref{QTRHGThm}.} \begin{cor} Assume that $H$ is a residually finite relatively hyperbolic group.
-Then for any $K\gg 0$, there exists a finite index subgroup $\dot H$ acting on finitely many quasi-trees $T_i$ $(1\le i\le n)$ such that the orbital map of the $\dot H$-action on $\prod_{i=1}^n T_i$ is a quasi-isometric embedding from $(\dot H, d^K_{\hat H})$ to $\prod_{i=1}^n T_i$. \end{cor}
+Then for any $K\gg 0$, there exists a finite index subgroup $\dot H$ acting on finitely many quasi-trees $T_i$ $(1\le i\le n)$ such that the orbital map of the $\dot H$-action on $\prod_{i=1}^n T_i$ is a quasi-isometric embedding from $(\dot H, |\cdot|^K_{\hat H})$ to $\prod_{i=1}^n T_i$. \end{cor}

 This corollary is essentially proved in \cite{NY20}, inspired by the arguments in the setting of mapping class groups \cite{BBF2}.
 We sketch the proof at the convenience of the reader.

 \begin{proof}[Sketch of proof] Recall that for any $\theta>0$, a set $\mathbb T$ of (uniform) quasi-lines {in a hyperbolic space} with $\theta$-bounded projection satisfies the projection axioms with projection constant $\xi$ for a constant $\xi=\xi(\theta)>0$.
 Let $\lambda$ and $c$ be the constants given by Lemma~\ref{ExtensionLem} with respect to the acylindrical action $H \curvearrowright \hat{H}$.
 For our purpose, we will choose $\theta$ to be the constant given by Proposition~\ref{FiniteDblCosetsProp}.
 Then the distance formula for the quasi-tree $\mathcal C_K(\mathbb T)$ constructed from $\mathbb T$ holds for any $K\ge 4\xi$.